pattern-lab/patternlab-node/packages/cli/readme.md

 `yarn add @pattern-lab/cli --dev`

 ## Getting Started
-1. In order to use PatternLab you need to initialize a PatternLab project with `patternlab init`.
+1. In order to use Pattern Lab you need to initialize a Pattern Lab project with `patternlab init`.
 The CLI will ask you some setup question and scaffold your project based on it.
 2. Build your patterns use `patternlab build`.
-The PatternLab CLI will assume that the `patternlab-config.json` is in the project root.
+The Pattern Lab CLI will assume that the `patternlab-config.json` is in the project root.
 Othewise specify a custom path to config with `patternlab build --config path/to/config`
 3. To view your patterns in the browser preview `patternlab serve` or again specify a custom config location `patternlab serve --config path/to/config`
 4. To export your patterns in the browser preview `patternlab export` or again specify a custom config location `patternlab export --config path/to/config`